johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 = 1.3.8 =
 * Fixes an issue where the option "use header" was not applied on updating a field with update_field().
+* Fixes an issue where percent characters in a table field content causes an JavaScript error.

 = 1.3.7 =
 * Fixes an issue where the table header was not displayed on a page preview.